amcax-corp/amcax-daemon/README.md

 ### Known Issues

 Undo/Redo is not currently supported for actions beyond creating/deleting objects.
-So if you create an object, move it and then delete it, and "undo" the delete operation, the restored object will not be placed at the moved position.
+So if you create an object, move it and then delete it, and `undo` the delete operation, the restored object will not be placed at the moved position.

 ### License